openrocket/openrocket/docs/source/user_guide/advanced_flight_simulation.rst

 taken from the same palette the plot window uses, so a stage keeps its color whether you look at it in a graph or on a map.
 This is the best choice for viewing the flight in 3D.
 See `Viewing the track in Google Earth`_ for how to open it.

+The numbers behind the picture are in the balloons.
+Click the document at the top of the places tree for the flight summary: rocket, configuration, launch site, peak altitude, velocity and acceleration, maximum range from the pad, time to apogee, flight time, and where each stage came down.
+Click a stage's folder for its own range and landing, and click any waypoint for its time since liftoff, its altitude, its distance and bearing from the pad, and for an ejection the device that deployed.

+In Google Earth Pro a balloon opens when you click a marker in the 3D view, and the document and folder descriptions open when you click their names in the Places panel.
+In Google Earth for web, click the item in the project panel on the left.
+Clear :guilabel:`Summary balloons` in the :guilabel:`Waypoints` box to export without any of them.

 The altitudes are written either as heights above the terrain or as heights above sea level, depending on the `Altitude reference`_ setting.